 Activity Location.
 The funding opportunity administrator can select on campus, off-campus domestic, or off-campus international.
 The funder can further restrict the funding to projects in a certain region or country.
 Alternatively, the funder can select "all" to all applicants with any location selected.

 Time Restrictions.
 Funding opportunity administrators can select All, Fall Semester, Fall Break, Winter Break, Intersession Break, Spring Semester, Spring Break, or Summer Break.

 Duration.
 Funding opportunity administrators can select Any, Less than 4 weeks, 4 to less than 6 weeks, 6 to less than 8 weeks, 8 or more weeks.

 Students can edit and save applications while they are working on them.
 Applications become locked immediately upon submission.
-After your application is "locked", you cannot change most of the entries on your form.
-The only changes you can make are uploading documents, applying your application to additional funding opportunities, and entering text in the "Project Changes" text box at the bottom of your application.
+After your application is "locked", you cannot change most of the entries on your form; however, you can upload documents, apply to additional funding opportunities, and enter text in the "Project Changes" text box at the bottom of your application.
 You may use the box below to enter any additional information about your project that may be useful to the reviewers.
-To make significant changes (such as changes in program, country location, project focus, or time period), you must withdraw your original application and submit a new one.
+To make significant changes (such as changes in program, country location, project focus, or time period), you may need to withdraw your original application and submit a new one.